ryanallen/words-of-my-perfect-teacher/README.md

 Tell yourself: "It is for their well-being that I am going to listen to the profound [Dharma](#dharma) and put it into practice.
 I will lead all these beings, my parents, tormented by the miseries of the [six realms of existence](#six-realms-of-existence), to the state of omniscient Buddhahood, freeing them from all the [karmic phenomena](#karmic-energy), habitual patterns and sufferings of every one of the [six realms](#six-realms-of-existence)."
 It is important to have this attitude each time you listen to teachings or practice them.

 Whenever you do something positive, whether of major or minor importance, it is indispensable to enhance it with the three supreme methods.
 Before beginning, arouse the bodhicitta as a skilful means to make sure that the action becomes a source of good for the future.
-While carrying out the action, avoid getting involved in any conceptualization<sup>1</sup>, so that the merit cannot be destroyed by circumstances<sup>2</sup>.
+While carrying out the action, avoid getting involved in any conceptualization,<sup>[1](#1)</sup> so that the merit cannot be destroyed by circumstances.<sup>[2](#2)</sup> At the end, seal the action properly by dedicating the [merit](#merit), which will ensure that it continually grows ever greater.<sup>[3](#3)</sup>

-<details><summary>Note 1</summary>For beginners, this means avoiding a materialistic or ambitions attitude to the practice.
+<details id="1"><summary>Note <sup>1</sup></summary>For beginners, this means avoiding a materialistic or ambitions attitude to the practice.
 In fact only realized practitioners can practice with true freedom from concepts, but as one's practice matures, freedom from grasping comes progressively.</details>

-<details><summary>Note 2</summary>For beginners, this means avoiding a materialistic or ambitions attitude to the practice.
-In fact only realized practitioners can practice with true freedom from concepts, but as one's practice matures, freedom from grasping comes progressively.</details>
+<details id="2"><summary>Note <sup>2</sup></summary>The positive energy of the practice can also be channelled away from enlightenment into other things.
+NT mentions four circumstances which destroy one's sources of merit. (<i>dge rtsa</i>):<br>
+1. Not dedicating the action to the attainment of perfect Buddhahood for the sake of other.<br>
+2. Anger: one moment of anger is said to be capable of destroying <a href="#kalpa">kalpas</a> of positive actions.<br>
+3. Regret: regretting the beneficial actions one has done, even partially.<br>
+4. Boasting of one's positive actions to others.</details>

+<details id="3"><summary>Note <sup>3</sup></summary>The positive energy of the practice can also be channelled away from enlightenment into other things.
+NT mentions four circumstances which destroy one's sources of merit. (<i>dge rtsa</i>):<br>
+1. Not dedicating the action to the attainment of perfect Buddhahood for the sake of other.<br>
+2. Anger: one moment of anger is said to be capable of destroying <a href="#kalpa">kalpas</a> of positive actions.<br>
+3. Regret: regretting the beneficial actions one has done, even partially.<br>
+4. Boasting of one's positive actions to others.</details>

+The way you listen to the [Dharma](#dharma) is very important.
+But even more important is the motivation with which you listen to it.

+> What makes an action good or bad?
+Not how it looks, nor whether it is big or small,
+But the good or evil motivation behind it.

+No matter how many teachings you have heard, to be motivated by ordinary concerns&ndash;such as a desire for greatness, fame or whatever&ndash;is not the way of the true [Dharma](#dharma).
+So, **first of all, it is most important to turn inwards and change your motivation**.
+If you can correct your attitude, [skilful means](#skilful-means) will permeate your positive actions, and you will have set out on the path of great beings.
+If you cannot, you might think that you are studying and practicing the [Dharma](#dharma) but it will be no more than a semblance of the real thing.
+Therefore, whenever you listen to the teachings and whenever you practice, be it meditating on a [deity](#deity), doing [prostrations](#prostration) and [circumambulations](#circumambulation), or reciting a [mantra](#mantra)&ndash;even a single *[mani](#mani)*&ndash;**it is always essential to give rise to bodhicitta**.

+##### 1.2 VAST SKILL IN MEANS: THE ATTITUDE OF THE SECRET MANTRAYANA

 *<h1 id="postface" align="center">Postface</h1>*